SAP/spartacus-docs/_pages/fsa/features/dynamicforms/styling.md

 ## Adding Custom CSS Classes

-Dynamicforms library uses Bootstrap 4 classes for styling.
+Dynamic forms library uses Bootstrap 4 classes for styling.
 A custom CSS class can be defined for:

 - [Form tag]({{ site.baseurl }}/json-structure/#formdefinition) - By default empty.
 This class can be used for specific styling of each form.
 It can be added by defining **"cssClass"** property in the JSON configuration.